amzn/differential-privacy-bayesian-optimization/README.md

 ```

-### Installing from PyPI
+### Installing as a local package in a virtual environment
-You can install the library via pypi, for example in a clean conda environment:
+You can install the library via pip, for example in a clean conda environment:

 ```
-conda create -n dpareto python=3.7 conda activate dpareto pip install dpareto
+conda create -n dpareto python==3.7 conda activate dpareto pip install -e .
 ```

 Currently supported Python versions: 3.5, 3.6, 3.7